samiul008ghub/soc_setup/README.md

 ## Components

-The script facilitates the installation of the following security components:
+The script facilitates the installation of the following SOC components:

 1. **SIEM (Security Information and Event Management):** This component combines Elasticsearch, Kibana, and Filebeat to provide a powerful platform for monitoring and analyzing security events in your environment.
+The SIEM setup includes Elasticsearch, Kibana and Filebeat version 7.17.13 as it is the compatible version to integrate with Wazuh manager version 4.5
+2. **NIDS (Network-based Intrusion Detection System):** Suricata, a high-performance NIDS, is configured to help protect your network from intrusions and suspicious activities.
+**Note:** Suricata will monitor the local interface of the machine where it is installed.
+To monitor the entire network traffic, it should receive traffic from a TAP device or a SPAN port.

-2. **HIDS (Host-based Intrusion Detection System):** The script installs the Wazuh Manager, an open-source HIDS.
+4. **HIDS (Host-based Intrusion Detection System):** The script installs the Wazuh Manager, an open-source HIDS.
 It aids in monitoring, detecting, and responding to security threats on individual hosts.

-3. **NIDS (Network-based Intrusion Detection System):** Suricata, a high-performance NIDS, is configured to help protect your network from intrusions and suspicious activities. **Note:** Suricata will monitor the local interface of the machine where it is installed.
-To monitor the entire network traffic, it should receive traffic from a TAP device or a SPAN port.
+The setup includes the installation of Wazuh Manager version 4.5

 ## System Requirements

 Before running the script, please ensure that your system meets the following requirements: